carpentries-incubator/blogging-with-hugo-and-github-pages/_episodes/02-locally-setup-hugo.md

     {: .language-toml}

     While you have the config file open, let's make a few more edits to personalise our site.
-    The templates provide a guide on common configuration options - Anatole's guide is [here](https://themes.gohugo.io/anatole/#modifying-the-configtoml).
+    The templates provide a guide on common configuration options - for example, [see Anatole's guide](https://themes.gohugo.io/anatole/#modifying-the-configtoml).

     Firstly, I strongly recommend updating the `baseURL` field to be that of our GitHub repository, like so: